cagigas/P5-Intro-to-Machine-Learning/README.md

 to be involved in the fraud.
 However, these two new features, eventually will not be importants.

-Using VarianceThreshold to remove all features whose variance is below 80% and SelectKBest to get the best features, I filtered all features and left only seven.
+Using SelectKBest to get the best features, I filtered all features and left only seven.
+I have tested with neven features and accuarcy, precision and recall deos not change.

 Below we can see a table with the features with highest variance.

 | Feature                    | Score               |
 | -------------------------- |:-------------------:|